Lightstreamer/Lightstreamer-kafka-connector/README.md

 The Lightstreamer Broker allows each item to be handled in only one of _MERGE_, _DISTINCT_, or _COMMAND_ at a time (plus _RAW_, which is always compatible): the first subscription request for an item effectively pins its Mode, and subsequent requests for a conflicting Mode are silently ignored.

-The Mode also determines how the Server materialises the _snapshot_ delivered to a freshly subscribed client — see [Snapshot management](#snapshot-management).
+The Mode also determines how the Server materializes the _snapshot_ delivered to a freshly subscribed client — see [Snapshot management](#snapshot-management).
 The Kafka Connector can either leave the choice of Mode entirely to the client (the default) or pin it from the adapter side as a side effect of enabling connector-managed snapshot.

 # Snapshot management